alanarnholt/PASWR2E-Book/_includes/author.md

   <div class="row">
     <div class="span10 offset1">
       <p>Mar&iacute;a Dolores Ugarte has a degree in Mathematics from the University
-      of Zaragoza and a Ph.D. in Statistics from the Public University of Navarre (UPNA).
+      of Zaragoza, Spain, and a Ph.D. in Statistics from the Public University of Navarre (UPNA), Spain.
 She completed her postdoctoral training in the Department of
-      Mathematics and Statistics at Simon Fraser University (Canada).
-She is full professor in the Department of
+      Mathematics and Statistics at Simon Fraser University, Canada.
+She is a full professor in the Department of
       Statistics and Operations Research at the Public University of Navarre and has taught numerous statistics courses